readthedocs/ethicalads.io/content/posts/book-club-tips-and-reviews.md

 image: /images/posts/book-club.jpg
 image_credit: <span>Photo by <a href="https://unsplash.com/@cristina_gottardi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Cristina Gottardi</a> on <a href="https://unsplash.com/s/photos/books?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a> </span>

-Here at EthicalAds we've been running a book club to help our team grow and learn more.
+Here at EthicalAds we've been running a book club to help our team grow and learn.
 This post will cover a few topics:

 * Advice on running a lightweight book club
 * How we're running our book club
 * Reviews of the books we've read

-We've found this process quite valuable for growing our teams skills.
+We've found this process quite valuable for growing our skills.
 Our team is mostly people with a developer background, so we've been focusing more on business & marketing topics, since that's where we all have a lot to learn.